-- Salt – A great scrubber as it’s pretty pretty course, which makes it a great product to use when something really needs a good scrub.
-Be careful to only use it on things that won’t scratch!
+- Salt – A great scrubber as it’s pretty course, which makes it a great product to use when something really needs a good old scrub.
+Be careful to only use it on things that won’t scratch.

 Having the right kind of plants in your home can help detoxify your living environment from dust, germs, traffic pollution (if you live on a main road), and all manner of nasties that may be lurking in the atmosphere of your house.

-Add a couple of these great detoxifyers to the main rooms of your house, or anywhere you please if you’re a plant lover, and reap the benefits of lovely, fresher air.
+Add a couple of these great detoxifyers to the main rooms of your house or anywhere else you please if you’re a plant lover, and reap the benefits of lovely, fresher air.